GAIA-X4PLC-AAD/ontology-management-base/README.md

 - The prefix of the SHACL Shape must match the prefix defined in the ontology.
 - If worth explaining, examples should be given.
 Specify concrete valid input here.
 Values should match with sh:In.
 Separate multiple entries with a comma.
 Example: '3DMS system, Trimble xyz, Riegl xyz'
 - If explanations are required, meaningful descriptions should be added.
 Example: 'Size of the file to be downloaded in MB.'
+- Every TYPE B class must be subclass of `envited-x:SimulationAsset` and implement subclasses of this superclass.
+See e.g. `hdmap:HdMap`as an example.
-- Every Shape linking to an ontology must **nest** the `general` Shape.
-This does not apply for ontologies which are subclasses of the `envited-x` ontology.
+- Every TYPE A Shape linking to an ontology must **nest** the `general` Shape.
 Example:
   - Add prefix

     ```turtle